linsomniac/bottlesession/README.md

 BottleSession README
 ====================

-Proposal for authentication and session code for Bottle microframework.
+A simple library to make session authenitcation easy with the Bottle micro-framework.

 Features: